jayden38/mitum-currency-doc/docs/configuration.rst

 genesis-operations
 ------------------------

-* genesis-operation은 네트워크 초기화할 때 실행되는 genesis operation에 대한 설정입니다.
-* genesis-operation은 최초 생성되는 블록에 대한 내용을 갖고 있습니다.
-* currency model에서는 main currency와 genesis account에 대한 정보를 설정하여 줍니다.
-* genesis account의 keypair(key, weight, threshold 값)를 등록하고
-* 생성될 currency의 초기물량(balance)과 Currency ID, 수수료 정책을 지정하여 줍니다.
+* genesis-operation is a setting for the genesis operation that is executed when the network is initialized.
+* genesis-operation contains the contents of the block that is initially created.
+* In the currency model, information on the main currency and genesis account must be set.
+* It registers the information (key, weight, threshold value) about the keys of the genesis account, and specifies the initial balance, currency ID, and fee policy of the currency to be created.

 .. code-block:: yml